Extracting Training Data from Diffusion Language Models via Infilling

 Key Points

-- Tuning parameters impact extraction performance significantly.
+- Tunable decoding parameters significantly impact extraction performance.

 Article Content